 Many countries have laws that forbid the release of animals to the wild.
 In some countries this is a blanket ban in others it depends on the species appearing in this list or that.
 There have been difficulties over defining what the wild is or is not.
 Given the conservation and welfare concerns over releases the message from this Code for owners and keepers of companion animals should be that they must presume that no permanent releases outside of their own premises are permitted unless they can legally determine, for themselves, otherwise.
-The aim should be for releasing companion animals to the wild becomes identified in the public mind as socially unacceptable.
+Labelling and information at the point of sale eg via care sheets21 and containers in which pets or live foods are sold, may be an important component of achieving this aim..The aim should be for releasing companion animals to the wild becomes identified in the public mind as socially unacceptable.